gypsydave5/gypsydave5.github.io/posts/why.md

 But... why do this for a _colour_?

 Each of those bytes represents a component of the colour being described - red, green and blue.
-So by writin it out in hexadecimal you get some visual indication of when each element begins and ends
+So by writing it out in hexadecimal you get some visual indication of when each element begins and ends
 - it's two hex digits - and you also know that the length of the number will always be six digits.
 And it's one hell of a lot easier